Permanent cardiac pacing: Overview of devices and indications

 Cardiac pacemakers are effective treatments for a variety of bradyarrhythmias.
 By providing an appropriate heart rate and heart rate response, cardiac pacing can reestablish effective circulation and more normal hemodynamics that are compromised by a slow heart rate.

 This topic will present a broad review of the role of cardiac pacing in a variety of settings.
 The management of the specific disorders is discussed separately as is a description of the different types of pacemakers and pacing modes.
-(See "Treatment of the sick sinus syndrome" and "Third degree (complete) atrioventricular block" and "Second degree atrioventricular block: Mobitz type II" and "Modes of cardiac pacing: Nomenclature and selection".)
+(See "Sick sinus syndrome: Treatment" and "Third degree (complete) atrioventricular block" and "Second degree atrioventricular block: Mobitz type II" and "Modes of cardiac pacing: Nomenclature and selection".)

 Despite the myriad of clinical situations in which permanent pacing is considered, most management decisions regarding permanent pacemaker implantation are driven by the following clinical factors: